mblayman/mattlayman.com/content/blog/2017-08-02-https-made-simple-with-netlify.md

 Before enabling HTTPS,
 I had to connect my domain name.
-This was a process I needed to do anyway, and the [Netlify documentation](https://www.netlify.com/docs/custom-domains/) was very solid.
+This was a process I needed to do anyway, and the {{< extlink "https://www.netlify.com/docs/custom-domains/" "Netlify documentation" >}} was very solid.
 With my domain name connected to my Netlify deployment, I clicked a button prompting me to enable HTTP,